NC State Extension Publications

 Skip to Residential Recommendations

-This insect is probably not resistant to pesticides as it infests wild plants that are never sprayed with pesticides.
+This insect probably has not acquired resistant to insecticides as it infests many wild plants that are never sprayed with pesticides.
 Several of the pesticides labeled for landscape use contain pyrethroids has active ingredients.
 Pyrethroids have a long residual life once applied to a plant.
 Besides being toxic to insects, they are also repellent to them.
 However, pyrethroids are toxic to fish, so don't spray them around fish pools and ponds.
+When used as directed, pyrethroids are toxic to insects but are not particularly hazardous to humans and pets.
 Several formulations of pyrethroids are available in most big box stores and garden centers.
 Look at the active ingredient listed in very small letters toward the bottom of the label.
 Those pesticides ending in "thrin" are pyrethroids.
 Be sure to follow the directions on the label for safe use, water the plants before treating, and apply the mixture when the plants are in the shade.

 Other Resources